Capacitive Touch Button Demo

 The circuit can be seen operating in the following video:

 The other option is to attach the TTP223 I/O connection to a microcontroller.
 Again taking a simplistic approach, the following circuit shows an Arduino Uno being used to read the state of the TTP223 on pin 2 and to switch an LED on and off using pin 4.
-Yes, the circuit has exactly the same outcome as the previous one, but this is a proof of concept not a practical circuit!
+The Uno also outputs the state of the switch over its serial port.
+Yes, the circuit has almost exactly the same function as the previous one, but this is a proof of concept not a practical circuit!

 Breadboard circuit design